The Garden Grazer

 • Taco seasoning: I use my homemade Taco Seasoning mixture.
 It's a warm blend of seasonings like chili powder, ground cumin, smoked paprika, onion powder, and garlic powder.
 You will need two tablespoons of seasoning for this recipe.
 (I usually have a large batch on hand and store it in a mason jar in the pantry for convenience.)

-• Chipotle peppers in adobo sauce: This comes in a small can.
+• Chipotle peppers in adobo sauce: This comes in a small can or jar.
 We'll use one chipotle pepper for this recipe, but you can adjust as needed.
 We'll also add a little adobo sauce which provides a lot of flavor, but with slightly less heat than the actual chipotle peppers.

-• Fresh lime juice: You will need about 3 tablespoons lime juice for this recipe, which is about 1.5 limes.
-Lemon juice works great too.
+• Fresh lime juice: You'll need about a quarter cup lime juice for this recipe, which is about two limes.
+(But lemon juice works great too!)

 • Tahini: This is a condiment made from toasted ground sesame seeds.
 It's a major ingredient in hummus, and the taste is distinctive.
 Be sure to find a good quality tahini paste that's smooth and not too bitter.
 (It will have a strong, earthy, nutty flavor.)